Written by: Liz Paton, MSc

 The bones of the spine are split into four regions called the cervical spine, the thoracic spine, the lumbar spine, and the sacrum and coccyx.
-The spinal cord is made from 33 vertebra which interlock with one another.
+The spinal cord is made from 33 vertebra that interlock with one another.
 Each vertebra is composed of a vertebral body and a vertebral arch.
 The arch consists of a spinal process, transverse processes, vertebral foramen and articular facets apart from the first two vertebrae which have their own distinct features.

 Cervical Spine (C1-C7)

-There are seven cervical vertebrae which serve as an important role in supporting the head.
+There are seven cervical vertebrae that serve an important role in supporting the head.
 The first two vertebrae are called atlas (C1) and axis (C2).
 The atlas has the important job of supporting the head.
 The atlas articulates with the base of the skull above it and below the atlas articulates with a bony protrusion of the axis called the odontoid process.
 Together this forms the atlantoaxial joint.
-The lower cervical vertebrae (C3-C7) all have similar features which provides stability to the first section of the spine.
+The lower cervical vertebrae (C3-C7) all have similar features which provide stability to the first section of the spine.

 Thoracic Spine (T1-T12)

-The thoracic vertebrae have an important role in holding the rib cage which protects the heart and stabilising the torso.
+The thoracic vertebrae have an important role in holding the rib cage which protects the heart and stabilises the torso.
 A distinct feature of the thoracic vertebrae is that they contain costal facets which articulate with a corresponding rib.

 Lumbar Spine (L1-L5)